Trend Micro brings open source vulnerability data to security teams

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-Cybersecurity giant Trend Micro has announced a new SaaS (software-as-a-service) product that offers security teams “continuous insight” into open source vulnerabilities and compliance risks.
-Designed in partnership with Snyk, Trend Micro Cloud One — Open Source Security by Snyk is the first service on the Cloud One platform to be powered by a third-party company.
+Cybersecurity giant Trend Micro has announced a new software-as-a-service (SaaS) product that offers security teams “continuous insight” into open source vulnerabilities and compliance risks.
+Designed in partnership with Snyk, Trend Micro Cloud One – Open Source Security by Snyk is the first service on the Cloud One platform to be powered by a third-party company.

 Trend Micro launched Cloud One in 2019 as a security services platform for cloud-focused development teams.
 It’s designed to simplify hybrid and multi-cloud security, with solutions spanning workload, container, file object storage, serverless and application, network, and posture management.